OpagueGlass/static-factory/README.md

   - Astley, a device which provides monologue options to the player while deducting credits over time as a subscription service
 - Computer Terminal to purchase items and travel between maps
-- Humanoid Figure to sell items to and receive credits
+- Humanoid Figure to sell items for credits

 ## Instructions